kurron/terraform-aws-cloudwatch-log/README.md

 # Overview
-This Terraform module creates a CloudWatch Log Group and optional Stream suitable for use by the Docker [Amazon CloudWatch Logs logging driver](https://docs.docker.com/engine/admin/logging/awslogs/).
+This Terraform module creates a CloudWatch Log Group suitable for use by the Docker [Amazon CloudWatch Logs logging driver](https://docs.docker.com/engine/admin/logging/awslogs/).

 # Prerequisites